stepchowfun/docuum/README.md

 OPTIONS:
     -c, --threshold <THRESHOLD>
-            Sets the maximum amount of space to be used for Docker images (default: 10 GiB)
+            Sets the maximum amount of space to be used for Docker images (default: 10 GB)

     -h, --help
             Prints help information